maheshsabnis/CS_Applications_MB/Readme.md

 					- Used to declare an event
 					- Used to execute a method 'Ansynchronously'
 						- This internally uses 'Thraeding'
+						- BegingInvoke(), To Start Execution, this returns IAsyncResult interface, this monitor the async execution.
+							- IAsyncResult as 'IsCompleted' property, that indicates if the thread has complete its execution
+						- EndInvoke(IAsyncResult)
+							- Represents that the Thread has done the job and the result is returned
 				- A Delegate for Anonymous Method
 					- The delegate directly contains an expression as implmentation
 					- This will be directly Compoled as Binary and executed by the Runtime with Performance benefits